Machilipatnam: Transport

 Machilipatnam port was damaged by a giant ocean wave on 1 November 1864.
 Since then, there were many efforts to build a new port.
 Navayuga Engineering Company Limited is in the process of building a deep water port at Gilakaladinne of the city.

-The nearest International airport is Gannavaram, Vijayawada (63 kms).
+The nearest international airport is Vijayawada Airport, which is 63 km away.

 Education

 The primary and secondary school education is imparted by government, aided, and private schools of the School Education Department of the state.
 Krishna University is located in Machilipatnam.